-We take into account that there can be many observations in the same part of the sky, which could bias a sky-SB measurement for a single filter.
+In order to demonstrate how our generated sky-SB measurements can recover the ZL surface brightness and compare our results to the literature, we create a SED of the observed sky-SB at HST wavelengths.
+Figure \ref{fig:sky_vs_wave_pole} shows our sky-SB SED at high ecliptic latitude (within 40\degree{} of either ecliptic pole) where the sky-SB is darkest.

+Systematic errors in estimating the sky-SB at a given position (e.g., fluctuations in DGL, faint stars, etc) are much bigger than the sub-percent statistical errors in sky-SB measurement.
+For the sake of creating a sky-SB SED, these systematic variations in the sky-SB can be resolved if we only keep one sky-SB measurement per position.
 We take the median sky-SB of all observations taken within 10 arcmin of each other, and define each of these 10 arcmin groups as a unique position.
-Each SKYSURF point in Figure \ref{fig:sky_sed_ecllat_and_sunang} represents the 3$\sigma$-clipped median of all unique positions for every HST filter.
+Each SKYSURF point in Figure \ref{fig:sky_sed_ecllat_and_sunang} represents the median of all unique positions for every HST filter.
 The error bars are a combination of the standard error in sky-SB values along different unique positions ($\sigma_\text{spread}$), and the sky-SB error ($\sigma_\text{sky}$):

-where ``std'' is the standard deviation in sky-SB values, and $\sigma_\text{sky, clipped}$ is a 3$\sigma$-clipped median of all sky-SB measurement errors (Table \ref{tab:error}).
-If there is only one unique position for a particular filter, this filter is not plotted.
+where $\sigma_{\text{std}}$ is the standard deviation in sky-SB values, and $\sigma_\text{sky, med}$ is a median of all sky-SB measurement errors (Table \ref{tab:error}).
+Only filters with at least two unique positions are plotted.